- Our Approach

 - We increase multicultural counseling awareness, knowledge, and skills through curricular experiences.

 - We embed the multicultural and social-justice counseling competencies (MSJCCs) in our curriculum.
 Students demonstrate these competencies in their portfolio defense.

 - All students are expected to participate in service activities during their career at AGS, and their participation in such activities is evaluated during the portfolio defense.

 - Provide extracurricular opportunities for students to develop multicultural and social justice counseling competencies.

 Serving students from underrepresented cultural groups is instrumental in increasing access to care for members of these groups.
 In addition to the 2018-19 and planned 2019-20 intentional efforts to recruit students from underrepresented groups, AGS also holds a designation as a Military Friendly® school and offers tuition discount scholarships to employees of community partners who provide services to underserved communities.
 These community partners, in turn, also serve as field experience sites for our students, which increases students’ opportunities to work with members of these communities.

 Supporting our Students

-College administrators, staff, and faculty recognize that recruiting students from underserved communities is not enough and that processes need to be in place to promote these students' success.
-As such, AGS is committed to retaining these students by providing academic and extracurricular support to promote their success, including accommodations for students with learning disabilities, academic advising, writing support and specialized writing support for students for whom English is a second language, as well as active support to students who are conditionally admitted.
+College administrators, staff, and faculty recognize that recruiting students from underserved communities is not enough and that processes need to be in place to promote these students’ success.
+As such, AGS is committed to retaining these students by providing academic and extracurricular support to promote their success, including accommodations for students with learning disabilities, academic advising, writing support, and specialized writing support for students for whom English is not their first language, as well as active support to students who are conditionally admitted.

 AGS understands that students no not all learn the same way.
-In order to meet a variety of learning styles we offer experiential learning activities in the classroom, emersion opportunities outside of the classroom, and online courses.
-For example, to demonstrate learning in our online courses, students can write, video, or audio tape themselves answering a question.
+In order to meet a variety of learning styles we offer experiential learning activities in the classroom, immersion opportunities outside of the classroom, and online courses.
+For example, to demonstrate learning in our online courses, students can write, video, or audiotape themselves answering a question.